 The Southern Laurel Highlands area is honored to encompass three Frank Lloyd Wright properties all within a scenic 30 minute radius of Fallingwater, the iconic House over the Waterfall.
 All three properties are open to the public with advance reservations, and each offers a variety of tours to fit one’s tastes and budget.
-Be sure to see our Frank Lloyd Wright tour packages.
 Standard tour tickets may be purchased through Hartzell House Bed & Breakfast when making online reservations.
 Specialty tours must be purchased through the properties’ websites.
 Click through and explore the possibilities.

 Fallingwater